 How to Care for Your Cast Iron Cookware

-We’ll start with how to care for enameled style cast iron, as it is quite a bit easier.
+We’ll start with how to care for enameled-style cast iron, as it is quite a bit easier.

-First, avoid using metal utensils in cast iron pans.
-And never transfer a hot cast iron pan directly into cold water.
+Also, never transfer a hot cast iron pan directly into cold water.
 This causes cracking, one of the few ways to ruin a cast iron pan that may not be fixed.

 Thoroughly dry your cast iron cookware before putting it away.
 If you try your best to follow these guidelines, your enameled pieces should give you many years of consistent work.

-How to Season Your Traditional Cast Iron Skillet or Pans
+Seasoning Your Traditional Cast Iron

 If you’ve heard of “seasoning” a cast-iron pan before, it’s meant for the non-enameled cast iron pans, like the ones Lodge sells, and many other traditional kinds.
-These, in the technical sense of the word, are the true cast iron pans.
+These, in the technical sense of the word, are true cast iron pans.

 Pre-Seasoned Cast Iron Cookware

-This post is part of the Homestead Blog Hop #209.
+This post is part of the Homestead Blog Hop #314!